Island of the Blue Dolphins

 - What curricula assign Island of the Blue Dolphins?

-- Island of the Blue Dolphins appears on reading lists for Common Core State Standards (ELA).
+- Island of the Blue Dolphins appears on reading lists for Common Core State Standards (ELA), Newbery Medal, Nēnē Award (Hawai'i), and 1 others.
 Each assignment on this site links to its primary-source citation.

 Why this book is on this list